toothmonsterr/Small-Crimes-Collective/Small Crimes Collective/Lore/Forces/Liminal Ventures.md

 ---
 tags:
-  - lore
   - oddities
+  - forces
 ---
 When the [[Angelic Night]] falls, not everything remains what it seems.
-Those whose souls end up dislocated from their bodies, essentially becoming [[ghosts]], experience a different reality.
+Those whose souls end up dislocated from their bodies, essentially becoming [[Ghosts]], experience a different reality.

 Topography starts to fails around doorways and places that are colloquially knows as "liminal spaces", and only the topology of the places remains, leading to a curious disconnect between what one sees and what one walks into.